Meet the “Angel on Snowshoes”

 Snowshoe Kate and the Hospital Built for Pennies

-In her years as a doctor, she delivered an astonishing 4,000 babies, and those same children later played a key role in the "Million Penny Parade," a massive grassroots fundraiser inspired by Dr. Kate's lifelong efforts to build a hospital in her community.
-Dr. Kate's dreams of being able to better serve her community finally came to fruition in 1954 when Lakeland Memorial Hospital opened — with Dr. Kate serving as chief of staff.
+In her years as a doctor, she delivered an astonishing 4,000 babies, and those same children later organized a penny drive, a massive grassroots fundraiser to build a hospital for Dr. Kate and their community.
+Success was realized in 1954 when Lakeland Memorial Hospital opened — with Dr. Kate serving as chief of staff.

 Reviews for Snowshoe Kate and the Hospital Built for Pennies